 The Community Exploration Programme is part of Southampton Hub’s work this year to target areas of need within the city, such as loneliness, mental health and wellbeing, and sharing community voices.
-We expect small teams of 2-3 to work on set briefs for 3 weeks from 29th April until the week commencing 13th May.
-You will then present back to the Southampton Hub Manager in a one hour debrief presentation about your work.
+We expect small teams of 2-3 to work on set briefs.
+You will then present back to the Southampton Hub Programme Manager in a one hour debrief presentation about your work.

 In November 2018, Southampton Hub held a One Community Forum event which brought together 23 individuals from the University of Southampton, students from Southampton Hub, members of the community and members of Student Hubs.
 The Forum event helped us to identify five key areas which needed targeting by Southampton Hub programmes and initiatives: mental health and wellbeing; loneliness; use of community spaces; promoting and accessing community voices; and transport and geography.